hanwenzhang123/fullstack-note/mock/README.md

 - The browser then construes the content and displays the page.

 #### Combining Frontend Code with Backend Code or SQL
+1. Setting up the database.
+2. Setting up the server.
+3. Setting up the routing.
+4. Adding data to the database.
+5. Getting data from the database.
+6. Updating data on the database.

 #### What is SQL Injection
 - a code injection technique that might destroy your database (used with the goal of retrieving sensitive data)
 - one of the most common web hacking techniques, it is the placement of malicious code in SQL statements via web page input.

 #### How to Prevent SQL Injection Attacks
+- stolen credit cards or password lists, happen through SQL injection vulnerabilities
+- approach: controlling and vetting user input to watch for attack patterns
+- input validation
+- sanitize data by limiting special characters
+- enforce prepared statements and parameterization
+- use stored procedures in the database
+- actively manage patches and updates
+- web application firewall, raise virtual or physical firewalls

 [[↑] Back to top](#table-of-contents)